secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-plays/gitops/index.html.md

 Marketing is running a related demand gen campaign.

 * A Demand Generation campaign is running across different channels (LinkedIn, Facebook, Google Search...) surfacing new leads from the Focus Account Lists, ICP Total Addressable Market, and Volume accounts.
-See the flow of the Marketing campaign [here](https://app.mural.co/t/gitlab2474/m/gitlab2474/1620648875422/b0575eec3f6839f6fd9672f34dfb5ca022b422f3?sender=epan1035)
+See the flow of the Marketing campaign [on Figjam can be found here](https://www.figma.com/file/R5rSFgNdyW5mSN9mSHORJo/Campaigns-%3E-GitOps-GTM-Campaign-Flow-FY22---FY23_2023-08-22_10-43-13?type=whiteboard&t=S9GSk8jFu3bJ28Iq-1)
 * A series of virtual events are scheduled throughout FY22, targeting new and existing Inquiries.
 Schedule of upcoming Infrastructure Automation/GitOps GTM related virtual events can be found in the [FY22 All-Marketing Calendar SSoT](https://docs.google.com/spreadsheets/d/1c2V3Aj1l_UT5hEb54nczzinGUxtxswZBhZV8r9eErqM/edit#gid=571560493&fvid=1570851636)